Libertinism — What’s Wrong with It and How to Walk FREE

 The people Paul was talking about in this passage were neither struggling with the flesh nor stumbling.
 They made the appetites of their flesh an idol that they worshipped; in other words, they gave their hearts over to the flesh with no concern to repent.
 It’s the difference between struggling or stumbling and outright rebellion, the latter being tantamount to what the Bible calls falling away (Hebrews 6:4-9).
 This isn’t merely falling down, but falling away.
 Someone who stumbles can fall down if they’re not careful, but those who fall away have abandoned the road and have even set a whole new course!
 Such people are in danger of being cut off from salvation altogether if they choose to persist in their stubborn folly.*

-*NOTE: See the aforementioned teaching Once Saved Always Saved?
+*NOTE: See the aforementioned article Once Saved Always Saved?

 Paul instructed that we shouldn’t even eat with someone who calls himself/herself a brother or sister in the Lord if they’re practicing sin with no concern to repent (1 Corinthians 5:9-11).
 And it doesn’t matter what the sin is.
 Paul listed six examples on this occasion – sexual immorality, greediness, idolatry, slander, drunkard-ness and swindling.
 If someone claims to be a Christian and is walking in these sins or others without concern to repent we are not to associate with them.
 This doesn’t mean we can’t greet them or minister to them as the Lord leads, but as far as close relations go – like just hanging out – we need to cease associations until they repent.
 This shows what a serious offense libertinism is.